TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 {% image "assets/img/posts/misc/dsp/sampling.jpg", "Want some free samples?", "post1" %}

 <sup>Blue line: original, continuous signal.
-Red line: sampled, discrete signal.</sup>
+Red dots: sampled, discrete signal.
+At higher sample rates, we chop densely, and more information is retained.
+At lower sample rates, we chop sparsely, but the sampled signal struggles to capture the peaks and troughs.</sup>
 {.caption}

 Digital audio signals are represented discretely by storing samples at regular intervals instead of using a single continuous line.